Solving Imperfect Information Games Using Decomposition: Experimental Results

 \subsection{Solving Games with Decomposition}

-\comment{While it would definitely be interesting to test CFR-D performance in a much larger game like limit Texas Hold'em, there is a serious issue with evaluation.
-Current solution techniques can already solve very large games, and evaluating the resulting solutions to find the approximation error can be a computation that requires on the order of CPU-months, even though the strategy probabilities are simple table lookups.
-Adding in the cost for recovering subgame strategies for a CFR-D solution would make this evaluation a significant computational undertaking.
-Moving to an even larger game which current techniques could not handle, like limit Texas Hold'em, the evaluation is completely beyond current computational resources.}

-To demonstrate CFR-D, we split Leduc Hold'em across the two rounds, in the same fashion as the strategy recovery experiments.
-Our implementation of CFR-D used CFR for solving subgames and strategy recovery games.
-All the reported results use 200,000 iterations for each of the recovery subgames ($\sim 0.8$ seconds per subgame.)
-Each line of figure~\ref{fig:leduc-results} plots the exploitability for different numbers of subgame iterations, ranging from 100 to 12,800 iterations.
+To demonstrate CFR-D, we split Leduc Hold'em in the same fashion as the strategy re-solving experiments.
+Our implementation of CFR-D used CFR for both solving subgames while learning the trunk strategy and the subgame re-solving games.
+All the reported results use 200,000 iterations for each of the re-solving subgames (0.8 seconds per subgame.)
+Each line of Figure~\ref{fig:leduc-results} plots the exploitability for different numbers of subgame iterations performed during CFR-D, ranging from 100 to 12,800 iterations.
 There are results for 500, 2,000, 8,000, and 32,000 trunk iterations.

 Looking from left to right, each of the lines show the decrease in exploitability as the quality of subgame solutions increases.
 The different lines compare exploitability across an increasing number of CFR-D iterations in the trunk.